Coming Home to the Way of the Circle

 I am deeply nourished by our community receiving immense gifts while sharing my own.
 I have grown immensely, feeling joyful, connected, and fulfilled by the experience of co-creating of a new foundation and dream of the Earth.
 I feel as though I have finally ‘come home’ to my heart, healing from the depression that began my journey on the path of unfolding beauty.

-Twenty years later, I see the Spiral Dream that grew from a seed within my heart, manifested around me in the form of a beautiful expanding circle.
+More than twenty years later, I see the Spiral Dream that grew from a seed within my heart, manifested around me in the form of a beautiful expanding circle.
 I learned that the dreamer doesn’t have to do all the work of manifesting a dream, as the dreamer’s responsibility is to hold the highest potential of the dream, while also be ‘held’.
 Our community, planted with love, unity and peace has grown like a beautiful tree, with fragrant blossoms and fruit that is now seeding hope in the world.

 ~ Stained Glass Art of Lynette Brooker